a10networks/a10-octavia/README.md

 # A10 Networks Openstack Octavia Driver
 ===========================================

+# This is currently in development.
+Official release slated for Nov 6 2019.
+# As this is currently in development, support is limited until official release.

 A10 Networks Octavia Driver for Thunder, vThunder and AX Series Appliances Supported releases: